edgecollective/edge-blog/posts/notes/co2.md

 - higher pressures & lower pressures--> more air (and thus more CO2) molecules in the chamber --> higher CO2 readings
 - lower pressures & higher temperatures --> less air (and thus less CO2) molecules in chamber --> lower CO2 readings

 This fluctuation is due to pressure inside the apartment, when the HVAC system turns on?
-Now worth attempting to compensate with external pressure sensor ...
+Now worth attempting to compensate with external pressure sensor.

+**Addendum**.
+I've now replaced the above graphs so that we can see the readings from 0430 to 0530, during which time I sat close to sensor.
+Note that the temperature rose less than during some of the nightly spikes, but CO2 rose more, as one might expect given my proximity to the sensor.
+This perhaps leads to more confidence in the temperature-compensation of the SCD30.

+**Thoughts on calibration, and baselines.**  The key metric in the 2020 paper by [Peng et al](#jimenez) is 'PPM above baseline'.
+So, perhaps absolute calibration isn't really an important metric, here.
+The more interesting thing would be to establish a 'baseline', algorithmically, display it graphically, and allow the user to adjust based on their interpretation.

+Key passage from page one of [Peng et al](#jimenez):

+> Indoor CO2 has been suggested as a practical proxy of respiratory infectious disease transmission risk (8), as pathogen-containing aerosols and CO2 are co-exhaled by those infected (Fig. 1).
+Since background (ambient) CO2 level is stable and indoor excess CO2 is usually only from human exhalation, measurements of indoor CO2 concentration by low-cost CO2 sensors can often be good indicators of infection risk and suitable for mass deployment (9, 10).